w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 ### Is security correlated to the number of validators?
 What about the number of parachains?

-Security is independent of the number of parachains that are connected to the Polkadot Relay Chain.
+Security is independent of the number of parachains that are connected to the Polkadot relay chain.
 The correlation of security and the number of validators exists as the higher number of validators will give the network stronger decentralization properties and make it harder to try to take down.
 However, the biggest indicator of the security of the network is the economic signal of the number